-Under the IRR of the RE Law, RE Developers shall register with the Board of Investments ("BOI") to qualify for the availment of incentives under the RE Law.
+Under the IRR of the RE Law, RE Developers shall register with the BOI to qualify for the availment of incentives under the RE Law.
 The application for registration shall be favorably acted upon immediately by the BOI on the basis of the certification issued by the DOE.